 Furthermore, outreaches for the EID program ensured that in at least every community HEIs were tested and identified.
 Integration with the use of media so that information reaches individuals who cannot access the hospital facility enables continuous community sensitization so that information reaches every guardian to know about EID services.
 EID utilization of 81% among HEIs using DNA-PCR tests was above the national average.

 Completion Rate; 46.3% of the respondents had completed the 3 PCR Tests, 12.8 % had done 2 PCR tests, and 23.7% had done 1 PCR test.
-These are all below the global target of 75%, signifying poor completion rate (Chatterjee et al 2011) Low completion rates were majorly due to lack of proper knowledge on the frequency, schedule of tests, and the importance of EID.
+These are all below the global target of 75%, signifying a poor completion rate (Chatterjee et al 2011) Low completion rates were majorly due to a lack of proper knowledge on the frequency, schedule of tests, and the importance of EID.
 Despite the large number of HEIs enrolled in the EID system, we have a low number of HEIs completing all tests, thus target interventions will not be achieved.

 Transport expenses to and from the facility, delays at the facility during appointments, and inconsistencies in results also contributed to low completion rates.
-Availability of test kits as a driver was contrary to the findings of a study conducted in seven health centers in Uganda.
+The availability of test kits as a driver was contrary to the findings of a study conducted in seven health centres in Uganda.
 (Kiyaga et al., 2018)

-A complex interplay between facility level and client- level barriers was revealed by our data as also shown in study by (Ankunda et al 2020).
+A complex interplay between facility-level and client-level barriers was revealed by our data as also shown in a study by (Ankunda et al 2020).

-Long distance to the facility maybe compounded by delays at the facility hindering the utilization of EID services (Makau et al 2015 and Kiilu et al 2019).
+Long distances to the facility may be compounded by delays at the facility hindering the utilization of EID services (Makau et al 2015 and Kiilu et al 2019).

 At the administrative level, the lack of funding for the EID program was a barrier to utilization (Peter et al 2017).